penumbra-zone/penumbra/crates/bin/pindexer/README.md

 # pindexer

-A indexer that ingests ABCI events emitted by pd and transforms them into useful data.
+An indexer that ingests ABCI events emitted by pd and transforms them into useful data.

 ## Usage